Johor Sultanate: Singapore and the British

-Raja Jaafar's sister, the queen of the late Sultan, protested vehemently at her brother's actions with these prophetic words, "...
+Raja Jaafar's sister, the queen of the late Sultan, protested her brother's actions with stating, "...
 Which adat of succession is being followed?
 Unfair deeds like this will cause the Johor Sultanate be destroyed!".
 And she held on the royal regalia refusing to surrender it.

 Bendehara Ali was made aware of the affairs of the succession and decided to act.
-He prepared his fleet of boats to Riau to "restore the adat".
-The British upon knowing this despatched a fleet and set up a blockade to stop the forces of Bendehara Ali from advancing.
+He prepared his fleet to go to Riau to "restore the adat".
+The British upon learning this despatched a fleet and set up a blockade to stop the forces of Bendehara Ali from advancing.

 With Temenggong Abdul Rahman's help, Raffles managed to smuggle Hussein, then living in exile on one of the Riau Islands, back into Singapore.
 According to a correspondence between Tengku Hussain and his brother, he left for Singapore out of his concern of his son's safety.
-Unfortunately he was captured by Raffles and forced to make a deal.
+There he was captured by Raffles and forced to make a deal.
 Their agreement stated that the British would acknowledge Tengku Hussein as the "legitimate ruler" of "Johor", and thus Tengku Hussein and the Temenggong would receive a yearly stipend from the British.
 In return, Tengku Hussein would allow Raffles to establish a trading post in Singapore.
 This treaty was ratified on 6 February 1819.

-Bendehara Ali was requested by the British to recognise Tengku Hussein as a ruler.
-However, Bendehara Ali claimed that he had no connection with the events in Singapore, as it is the Temenggong's fief and stated that his loyalty lies only with the Sultan of Johor in Lingga.
+The British asked Bendehara Ali to recognise Tengku Hussein as a ruler.
+However, Bendehara Ali claimed that he had no connection to the events in Singapore, as it is the Temenggong's fief and stated that his loyalty lies only with the Sultan of Johor in Lingga.